-CAUTION: If you cannot or do not file a Federal Form 2106 or Federal Form 2106-EZ, follow the federal rules for determining your allowable expenses.
+CAUTION: If you cannot or do not file a Federal Form 2106 or Federal Form 2106-EZ, you may follow the federal rules for determining your allowable expenses except as previously noted.
 If using one of the Federal Forms 2106, you must itemize Line 4, "Business Expenses" from these forms in Part C of PA Schedule UE.